wiard/outixs/README.md

-# Block-Oriented Game Engine: A UTXO-Powered Revolution
+# UTXO-Powered Game Engine: A Block-Oriented Revolution

 ## Overview

-The Block-Oriented Game Engine utilizes Bitcoin's UTXO (Unspent Transaction Output) model to create decentralized economies within and beyond games.
+The **UTXO-Powered Game Engine** leverages Bitcoin's UTXO (Unspent Transaction Output) model to create decentralized economies within and beyond games.
 At its core, the engine views Bitcoin not just as a currency but as a platform for decentralized applications (dApps), where UTXOs act as the foundational building blocks of programmable economies.
 This approach enables games and other applications to generate:

 - A native decentralized marketplace.
 - In-game tokens for transactions, rewards, and governance.